Things to bring when hunting at Pineridge Grouse Camp and other miscellaneous thoughts to make your trip a success.

 Guns & Ammo:

-We STRONGLY recommend double guns when hunting grouse and woodcock at Pineridge Grouse Camp.
+We ONLY recommend double guns when hunting grouse and woodcock at Pineridge Grouse Camp.
 Yes, it’s more traditional, but in all honesty, it’s just plain safer.
 Whether we are stopped to pick up a bird or crossing a creek, a gun that is broke open is a safe gun.